glorialulu/TSNet/docs/transient.rst

 Headloss in Pipes
 ---------------------

-WMOC adopts Darcy-Weisbach equation to compute head loss, regardless of the friction method defined in the EPANet .inp file.
+tsnet adopts Darcy-Weisbach equation to compute head loss, regardless of the friction method defined in the EPANet .inp file.
 This package computes Darcy-Weisbach coefficients (:math:`f`) based on the head loss (:math:`{h_l}_0`) and flow velocity (:math:`V_0`) in initial condition,